MartinEekGerhardsen/symlinkccc/README.md

  - [ ] Test if `cargo watch` can be used to check if something has to be re-linked
  - [ ] Try to get the `rospack` command implemented purely in rust
+ - [ ] See if links can be juggled for profiles rather than just removing the old link for every time the program is executed
+ - [ ] Look to minimize the size of the binary by eliminating unneccessary dependencies.
  - [ ] Can ROS compile on pure Windows?
 If so the symlink won't work.